xavierliang/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 ## How it works
-- It opens the checkout page in a new window, minimizes it, and then refreshes every ~60 seconds in the background.
+- It opens the checkout page in a new window, minimizes it, and then refreshes every ~20 seconds in the background.
-- Once it finds an open slot it alerts you by putting a notification on your screen and playing a sound, and opening the checkout page.
-You can choose to receive text messages when a slot is found
+- Once it finds an open slot it alerts you by putting a notification on your screen and playing a sound, and automatically checkout page.
-- You can choose to have the tool ignore out of stock notifications and continue searching uninterrupted
-- Once you're notified, quickly select a slot and finish checking out because available slots are snagged almost instantly.

-## Inspiration for this tool
-The Coronavirus 2019 pandemic caused a surge in demand for grocery delivery services, making it nearly impossible to find an open delivery slot.
-My intention in providing this tool is first and foremost help those in need (e.g. at-risk people, health care workers) have an easier time staying safe.
-The idea came to me when I realized my parents, who both have auto-immune diseases, had been trying unsuccesfully for several days to get grocery delivery slots.

 ## Supporting me/Donations
 Thank you so much for wanting to support me!
 I don't want anything in return for this tool - I'm just happy to be hearing all the stories about how this has helped people, especially those in need.
 That said, a [few](https://github.com/ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/issues/19) people have wanted to donate.
 Please consider donating to [GiveDirectly](https://www.givedirectly.org/covid-19/) which directly pays affected families, or one of the [many other charities](https://www.forbes.com/sites/kellyphillipserb/2020/03/21/helping-out-during-the-coronavirus-crisis-where-what--how-to-donate/#6267520350df) addressing COVID-19.
-If you'd like to support me directly: I am graduating from Georgetown Undergrad Business School in May and looking for a job opportunities so any introductions or leads would be greatly appreciated.
-Broadly speaking, I’m interested in the intersection of business/tech, including product management, operations, and business/data analytics.
-My [resume](https://drive.google.com/open?id=1Cb5uAHjFeg4GOb4Gr7jLkm3Ga9tK1OIT)

-## Common Issues
-- **"Safari got an error: can't get window id"** _Solution:_ Don't quit Safari, or close the window opened and minimized by the script.
-See [here](https://github.com/ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/issues/18) for more help.

-A copy of the code is also available in .txt format.
-However, this copy might not be the most up to date version.
-The .scpt file is the most current and the one you should download if you want to run this tool.